 3. AR 18 includes a correction to the square footages of two projects reported in AR 16 and AR 17.
 The Regional Loading Dock project (AR 16) was revised to include an additional 82 sf due to a minor design change during construction.
 The Denning House project (AR17) was revised to include an additional 20 sf, due to a revision in calculation.
+AR 19 includes a correction to the square footage of the ChEM-H & SNI project from AR 17, which was revised to remove 6 sf due to a calculation correction.
 These revisions are also noted in Table 5 of the Body.